The Westies (TV series)

-The Westies is an upcoming MGM+ crime drama television series set in New York in the 1980s, set in the world of the Westies criminal gang.
+The Westies is an American crime drama television series set in New York in the 1980s, centering on the world of the Westies criminal gang.

 Premise

-In 1980s Hell's Kitchen, New York, two men who knew each other from childhood take differing paths in life with one a police officer and the other a member of the Westies criminal gang.
+In 1980s Hell's Kitchen, New York, two men who know each other from childhood take differing paths in life, with one becoming a police officer, and the other becoming a member of local criminal gang, the Westies.